 Apple's seamless blend of hardware and software make its iPads the best tablets for your money.
 The 10.2-inch iPad (also referred to as the iPad 8 or the eighth-generation iPad) is Apple's entry-level option and it's also our pick for the best tablet for most people.
 It's got a beautiful display, a long battery life, a powerful processor — specifically, its powered by Apple's A12 Bionic processor, which is the same chip that's used in the iPhone XS, iPhone XS Max and iPhone XR — and runs iPadOS, same as Apple's higher-end tablets.
 It also supports the Apple Pencil (first-generation) if you want to explore stylus support without paying for an iPad Pro.
 It's available in either Wi-Fi only or LTE models, and you have the choice of either 32GB or 128GB storage options.

-The iPad Pro is the most advanced (and expensive) tablet that Apple makes.
-It's primarily designed for creative professionals in mind, and many of its unique features cater specifically to artists, but it's across-the-board upgrades in display and processing power make it a good upgrade pick even for the non-artistically-inclined.
-It's available in two different model, 11-inch and 12.9-inch, which are identical except for their display sizes.
-The iPad Pro's display has a 120Hz refresh rate that will help you draw and illustrate more accurately with Apple Pencil (the iPad Air's display maxes out at 60Hz).
-Second, it has a dual-camera system and a LiDAR sensor, which helps the iPad Pro shoot improved low-light photos and have enhanced AR capabilities.
-And third, it has a similar front-facing system as the latest iPhones, meaning you can unlock the device via Face ID.
+The iPad Pro is primarily designed for creative professionals, but it's across-the-board upgrades in display and processing power make it a good upgrade pick even for the non-artistically-inclined.
+It's available in two different models, 11-inch and 12.9-inch, which are identical except for their size and displays.
+Both are decked out with Apple's M1 chip, a new Thunderbolt USB-C port and they support 5G.
+The big difference is the 12.9-inch model has a significantly nicer display; specifically, it's a Liquid Retina XDR display that's made of over 10,000 mini-LEDs, and it promises a significantly better (read: brighter, more vibrant and with contrast) picture.
+Like the 2020 models, the new iPad Pros have a 120Hz display to help draw more accurately with the Apple Pencil (the iPad Air's display maxes out at 60Hz).
+It also has a dual-camera system and a LiDAR sensor, which helps the iPad Pro shoot improved low-light photos and have enhanced AR capabilities; and it has a similar front-facing system as the latest iPhones, meaning you can unlock the device via Face ID.

-The Fire HD 8 is our pick for the best tablet under $100.
-It's slightly bigger and more expensive version Amazon's Fire 7, but it's also better in a lot a key areas.
-It has higher-resolution HD display, a larger battery and, yes, a longer battery life.
+The Fire HD 8 is one of the best affordable tablets you can buy.
+It's slightly bigger and more expensive than Amazon's Fire 7, but it's also better in a lot of key areas.
+It has a higher-resolution HD display, a larger battery and, yes, a longer battery life.
 The other big difference is that the speakers are infinitely better on the Fire HD 8.
 Instead of Fire 7's single rear-firing speaker, the Fire HD 8 has a stereo speaker setup that also supports Dolby Atmos — movies and music are going to sound way better, especially if you don't use headphones.
 It's an excellent spare tablet, or one for the kids.

 iPad Air (2020)